adyle5/ExtensionsDotNet/README.md

 ExtensionsDotNet is a .NET library written in C# and hosted on [NUGET](https://www.nuget.org/packages/ExtensionsDotNet/) that makes writing code easier and productive by providing simple extension methods to perform common tasks.

 ExtensionsDotNet is written against the .NET Standard 2.0 specifications and is supported in the following versions of .NET (and higher).
-For more information .NET Standard, visit the (Microsoft Docs)[https://docs.microsoft.com/en-us/dotnet/standard/net-standard].
+For more information .NET Standard, visit the [Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

 | Impelmentation | Version |
 | -------------- | ------- |